Reynoutria japonica: In Japan

 It grows widely throughout Japan and is foraged as a wild edible vegetable (sansai), though not in sufficient quantities to be included in statistics.
 They are called by such regional names as tonkiba (Yamagata), itazuiko (Nagano, Mie), itazura (Gifu, Toyama, Nara, Wakayama, Kagawa), gonpachi (Shizuoka, Nara, Mie, Wakayama), sashi (Akita, Yamagata), jajappo (Shimane, Tottori, Okayama), sukanpo (many areas).

 Young leaves and shoots, which look like asparagus, are used.
 They are extremely sour; the fibrous outer skin must be peeled, soaked in water for half a day raw or after parboiling, before being cooked.

 Common names

 Common names for Japanese knotweed include fleeceflower, Himalayan fleece vine, billyweed, monkeyweed, monkey fungus, elephant-ear bamboo, pea shooters, donkey rhubarb, American bamboo, and Mexican bamboo, among many others, depending on country and location.

-In Japanese, the name is itadori (虎杖, イタドリ), which uses the same kanji as the Chinese name huzhang (虎杖), meaning "tiger staff".
+In Japanese, the name is (虎杖, イタドリ, itadori), which uses the same kanji as the Chinese name huzhang (虎杖), meaning "tiger staff".
 (Note: I.e. walking stick or cane.)